xjantoth/aws-eks-devopsinuse/README.md

 ```

   - **Make** sure that terraform.eks.tfvars file is configured correctlly
-and remeber that at this point **most of the terrafrom code** has comments - effectively it will not be take into an account
+and remeber that at this point **most of the terrafrom code** has comments - effectively it will not be take into an account `# sed -i 's/^/#/' iam.tf outputs.tf sg.tf subnets.tf`

 ```bash
 terraform init
 terraform validate